snigo/color/README.md

 #### `static sRGBColor.lin()`

-Creates instanse of sRGBColor with provided linear values of red, green, blue components through the process of gamma decoding (applying a gamma of 1/2.2 to the values).
+Creates instance of sRGBColor with provided linear values of red, green, blue components through the process of gamma decoding (applying a gamma of 1/2.2 to the values).

 ```js
 sRGBColor.lin(descriptor);
 ```

-Takes color descriptor object as only parameter:
+Takes color descriptor object as the only parameter:
 | **Property**  | **Type**   | **Default value**           | **Notes**                                      |
 |---------------|------------|-----------------------------|------------------------------------------------|
 | `red`         | `number`   |                             | Red value in 0...1 range                       |